Skpow1234/Altruistiq-assessment/Readme.md

 Welcome to Altruistiq!
 Thank you very much for taking the time to do this task. 🙏

+Small test to see if the PR is working

 ## Objective

 In this task you'll be debugging an application that consists of a backend and a frontend.
 3 bugs have been reported that you need to fix.